Abarim Publications' online Biblical Greek Dictionary

 Sedimentation and erosion

-In Biblical times, lies, pretence and blunt deceit were still recognized as socially caustic and even punishable by death (Deuteronomy 18:20, Ezekiel 14:8-9), and one's pistis was that total body of knowledge one could count on to provide protection from the elements, prosperity and respect from and engagement by others.
+In Biblical times, lies, pretense and blunt deceit were still recognized as socially caustic and even punishable by death (Deuteronomy 18:20, Ezekiel 14:8-9), and one's pistis was that total body of knowledge one could count on to provide protection from the elements, prosperity and respect from and engagement by others.
 One's pistis represented in every way one's value to society and chances of survival, and as such was the opposite of the effects of sin (Romans 14:23), which would be disintegration, demise and death (Romans 6:23, Ephesians 2:1).
 Since most people like living, most people naturally abhor deceit, and under normal circumstances, the common pistis-base of society will grow via a kind of mental sedimentation.
 A society in which sin overwhelms this cognitional sedimentation process, will lose its ground through erosion, and if the process isn't checked will disappear into the waves (Genesis 18:32).
 This is what happened to pretty much every people known from antiquity, from the Maya to the Scythians (Revelation 18:2), but obviously not to the Jews (Jeremiah 30:11).

 The classics used our noun πιστις (pistis) all the time but only rarely in a religious sense.
 To the ancients, our word denoted trust and confidence (in an absolute sense), trustworthiness and honesty (in a subjective sense), and that which gives confidence or a guarantee (in a causative sense).
 In the commercial arena our word came to denote credit (the amount one was trusted for).
 In the rhetoric arena our word became synonymous with argued or demonstrated proof.
 Josephus used this word all the time and in only about ten percent of the cases in a religious context.
 The Pythagoreans used this word as venerative name for the number ten.
 The Greeks personified Pistis along with Hope, Prudence and the Charities, and the Romans made her a full-fledged deity named Fides.

 The main difference between the application of this word in the classics and in the New Testament is not due to a change in perception of this word's meaning, but rather in that of the deity.
 The Greeks and Romans didn't "believe" in their deities, and certainly not in the way followers of Jesus do.
 Greek and Roman deities were far removed from the human world, but humans served them and tried to appease them and tried to direct their divine whims into doing deeds that were beneficial to mankind.
 Followers of Jesus see their deity as intimately involved with humanity, but directing humanity with immutable laws (Psalm 119:160, Luke 16:17, Hebrews 13:8).
 A Greek or Roman tried to impose his will on the deity.
-A follower of Jesus tries to learn about the ways of God and align himself with His will (Psalm 25:4-5, Matthew 6:10, 26:42; see our article on the familiar word θεος, theos, for a closer look at the nature of the deity).
+A follower of Jesus tries to learn about the ways of God and align himself with his will (Psalm 25:4-5, Matthew 6:10, 26:42; see our article on the familiar word θεος, theos, for a closer look at the nature of the deity).

 The authors of the New Testament instigated a revolution in thought by their use of our word pistis in relation to God.
 It implied that the ways of the Living Creator translate to unchanging natural laws (Luke 16:17, Romans 1:20), which in turn translate into observable events, which may translate to knowledge of the underlying laws of nature, which in turn can lead to a knowledge of God and thus a hyper-healthy society, standing of firm and erosion proof concrete.
 Since the ultimate subject of pistis must always be the unchangeable Creator, the content of pistis sums up our awareness of the Creator.
 But until we stand face to Face with the Creator (Jude 1:24), faith in the Creator must remain immature and must therefore transform.
 And that seemingly simply principle comes with a bit of a twist: